 Phase I

-During Phase I, we are aiming to connect with one another and build relationships with the other members in our parish.
+During Phase I, we are aiming to connect with one another and build relationships with members in our parish.
 Laying this relational groundwork will set us up to organically and effectively do ministry together.
-Be prayerfully considering about how you might participate, serve, or lead in your parish during Phase I through the following parish rhythms:
+Be prayerfully considering how you might participate, serve, or lead in your parish during Phase I through the following parish rhythms:

 Quarterly: All Parish Gathering